satvikvatsa196-hash/Notification-Service/README.md

 # Notification Service

-A multi-channel notification backend built with Kotlin, Spring Boot 3, RabbitMQ, and PostgreSQL, featuring asynchronous processing, retry mechanisms, scheduling, and user notification preferences.
+A Notification Service backend built with Kotlin, Spring Boot 3, PostgreSQL, and Spring Security.
+Currently includes JWT authentication, role-based authorization, Flyway migrations, Docker support, and a clean layered architecture.
+Asynchronous notification processing with RabbitMQ, retries, caching, and scheduling will be added in subsequent milestones.

 ## Tech Stack